Bhuvaneswari-J/question-categorization-service/README.md

    &nbsp;&nbsp; Question will be categorized based on subject and keyword. <br />

 **Monolithic Architecture:** <br />
-    All services will be combined in one single application.
+    All services will be combined in one single application. <br />

 **Installation:** <br />
 Python-https://www.python.org/downloads/ <br />